a-rhodes-vcu/Appointment_book_interface_with_Angular/README.md

 <h2> This project demonstrates an appointment book interface used by a Veterinarian's office.
 The appointment book can be filtered and sorted.
 Appointments can be added, deleted and modified.
-The appointments are read from json file. </h2>
+The appointments are read from a json file. </h2>

 <h4>This is the basic interface.
 The Add Appointment form uses the HTML toggle method to hide or show</h4>